ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

     to stdout i.e. at the end of the job's output file generated.
 A new directory will also be created in the directory the run occurred in with `.rpt` and `.ap2` files.
-The `.rpt` files are text files that contain the same information printed in the job's output file, the `.ap2` files can be used to obtained more detailed information and can be visualized with the Cray Apprentice2 tool (for information on using this, please take a look at [Cray Apprentice2](#cray-apprentice2)).
+The `.rpt` files are text files that contain the same information printed in the job's output file and the `.ap2` files can be used to obtain more detailed information and can be visualized with the Cray Apprentice2 tool (for information on using this, please take a look at [Cray Apprentice2](#cray-apprentice2)).